pydam/EmaLink/Readme.md

     * Loop/FreeAPS with Omnipod pod: 4 days
     * Loop/FreeAPS with Medtronic 523, 554, 723 or 754 pumps  - 20-22 hours (due to MySentry feature, EmaLink uses much more power, which impacts the battery life)
     * Loop/FreeAPS with other Medtronic pumps: 3 days
-    * AndroidAPS with Medtronic pumps: 2 days (tbc, MySentry impact not clear yet)
+    * AndroidAPS with Medtronic pumps: 2 days

 ![Case](https://github.com/sks01/EmaLink/blob/master/pictures/XS.png)